 Check fire restrictions.
 Fire restrictions are set every year.
-The Arizona Department of Forestry and fire management and the US Department of Forestry are very well aware of the backcountry conditions.
+The Arizona Department of Forestry and Fire Management and federal land managers are very well aware of the backcountry conditions.
 Fire restrictions are set depending on the dry conditions throughout a particular region.

 Use common sense.
 These are the rules that we all should know.
-Pick up your trash, adequately drowned your campfire, be respectful to others, and always go prepared.
+Pick up your trash, adequately drown your campfire, be respectful to others, and always go prepared.